Arlene McCarthy, PT, MS, DPT

 Cheryl retired from clinical care in 2014 but has continued to develop her skills with the neurologic population through her community volunteer work at SonRise Equestrian Foundation (children and youth with special needs) and The Connected Horse Project (adults living with dementia and their caregivers).
 Cheryl is known for integrating her extensive clinical and management experience at Kaiser and surrounding community organizations into innovative, creative and engaging presentations.
 She has undergraduate degrees from Indiana University and Purdue University and a master degree in Neurologic Physical Therapy from Samuel Merritt University.

-Angela Rusher, PT, Dpt, NCS
+Angela Rusher, PT, DPT

 Angela graduated with her B.S. in Biopsychology at Santa Barbara in 2002 and received her Doctorate in Physical Therapy from Samuel Merritt University in 2007.
 She has gained clinical experience in a variety of settings including Stanford Hospital and Alameda Health System’s acute rehabilitation program at the Fairmont campus while also serving as a clinical instructor in the neuro setting for the last 8 years.
 She joined Kaiser Permanente in 2012 as a senior therapist specializing in neurologic physical therapy and also serves as faculty as an assistant professor at Samuel Merritt University in the DPT program where her primary role is of Assistant Director of Clinical Education.
+Angela is a board certified neurologic clinical specialist.

 Angela practices at Kaiser Park Shadelands in Walnut Creek where she is part of an innovative interdisciplinary rehab team that has developed a variety of programs to better meet patient needs in the neurologic setting including a multi-disciplinary initial exam, multi-disciplinary neuro group treatments, and a chronic CVA neuro clinic.
 She is a PWR!
 (Parkinson’s Wellness Recovery) trained therapist who teaches regular PD exercise groups and speaks at Parkinson’s support group meetings on exercise and fall prevention.